History of women's ice hockey in the United States: UNH Wildcats

+Harvard Crimson

+Women's ice hockey began in the 1977–1978 season, largely due to the efforts of students Lauren Norton, Tania Huber, and Nelia Worsley.
+Huber and Norton had started a women's team while high schoolers at Concord Academy, and with the help of Worsley, approached then men's coach Bill Cleary for advice on starting a women's team at Harvard.
+Cleary suggested that Joe Bertagna, former Harvard goalie, coach.

+The team gained varsity status for the 1978–1979 season.

+Other Teams

+Dartmouth Big Green (inaugural varsity season 1978–1979, club team prior), Princeton Tigers (inaugural varsity season 1979–1980), Wesleyan Cardinals (inaugural varsity season 1977–1978), and Rochester Institute of Technology (RIT) Tigers (inaugural varsity season 1975–1976) also gained varsity status in the 70s.
+Both schools had club teams prior to varsity.

+Other schools with club teams in the 1970s included: Middlebury College Panthers (club team 1975, varsity 1981), Northeastern University Huskies (played in first women's Beanpot in 1979, varsity 1980), Boston College Eagles (played in first women's Beanpot in 1979), Boston University Terriers (played in first women's Beanpot in 1979), Williams College Ephs (club 1973, varsity 1990s), Colgate Raiders (club team 1973), and the RPI Engineers (club team 1977).

 AWCHA

 In 1997–98, the American Women's College Hockey Alliance debuted.
 It was a program funded through the USOC/NCAA Conference Grant Program.
 The AWCHA organized and developed activities with collegiate women's varsity ice hockey teams, and helped to promote women's ice hockey at all NCAA levels.
 The first AWCHA Division I National Ice Hockey Championship was held in March 1998.
 The New Hampshire Wildcats defeated the Brown Bears by a 4–1 score, to become the first recognized national champion in women's college ice hockey.
 In the 1999–2000 season, the Western Collegiate Hockey Association (WCHA) joined the Eastern College Athletic Conference (ECAC) as the second league in the nation to offer women's Division I competition.

 There were two more AWCHA National Championships and then the NCAA became involved.
 In August 2000, the NCAA announced it would hold its first Division I Women's Ice Hockey National Championship.
 The Minnesota Duluth Bulldogs captured the first NCAA Division I Women's Ice Hockey Championship, defeating the St. Lawrence Skating Saints by a 4–2 tally on March 25, 2001.